List of awards and nominations received by Siti Nurhaliza

-Biduanita Negara Dato’ Sri Siti Nurhaliza is one of the best-selling, most well-known and greatest artists in the Malay Archipelago, Nusantara region, and Southeast Asia.
+Siti Nurhaliza is one of the best-selling, most well-known and greatest artists in the Malay Archipelago, Nusantara region, and Southeast Asia.
 She has been Malaysia's most award-winning artist when her record was included in the Malaysia Book of Records in 2001 & 2004 and remained the record holder till now.
 To date, she has won more than 350 local awards as well as international awards making her the Top 50 Most Awarded Musician Of All-Time along with megastars like Michael Jackson, Beyoncé, Taylor Swift, BTS and many more.

 She is a multiple record holders for various awards and accolades, so far she has received – 42 Anugerah Industri Muzik awards, 31 Anugerah Bintang Popular awards, 28 Anugerah Planet Muzik awards, 22 Anugerah Juara Lagu awards, four MTV Asia Awards, three World Music Awards, two Anugerah Musik Indonesia (Indonesian Music Awards) and the holder of five records in the Malaysia Book of Records.